 Living Organ Donors

 The donor registry is only for deceased donors, but some people are also interested in becoming living donors — primarily kidney donors since most of us are born with a spare!
 Currently there is no state or national living donor registry.
 We encourage anyone who is interested in becoming a living donor to contact their nearest organ transplant center.
 It may also be possible to give an organ to someone you know through that individual’s transplant center.
 Living donors can stay on the donor registry because there are other organs they can donate after they die.

 Who Can Be an Organ Donor?

-One of the biggest misconceptions we hear in the community is “I’m too sick or too old to donate” and many people remove themselves from the registry prematurely.
+One of the biggest misconceptions we hear in the community is that someone is too sick or too old to donate.
+Many people remove themselves from the registry prematurely!
+People of all ages and medical histories should consider themselves potential donors.
 Organ donation has different criteria than blood donation or bone marrow donation, so we encourage everyone to leave themselves on their state or the national donor registry, and let medical professionals determine their ability to donate at their time of death.